Apply for Accommodations

-Students seeking accommodations through the SDRC must engage in the interactive process at least 2 weeks prior to the start of services being requested.
-The interactive process is an individual (case by case) assessment of current disability documentation, an interview with the student seeking accommodations, and review of the academic environment.
+Students seeking accommodations through the SDRC must engage in the interactive process at least two weeks prior to the start of services being requested.
+The interactive process is an individual (case-by-case) assessment of current disability documentation, an interview with the student seeking accommodations, and review of the academic environment.
 The interactive process results in the identification of reasonable and needed accommodations that the student is eligible to access.

-SDRC Services are FREE, PRIVATE, and available to all UCR registered students.
-Registration with SDRC is identified in the academic transcript.
+SDRC services are free, private, and available to all registered UCR students.
+Use of SDRC services is not reflected in a student's academic transcript.

-*For students under the age of 18, their parent/legal guardian assume the student driven process
+*For students under the age of 18, their parent/legal guardian assumes the student-driven process.

-If you are registered with UCR Extension, please contact UCR Extension Student Resources Students with Disabilities 951-827-4105 or firstname.lastname@example.org.
+If you are registered with UCR Extension, please contact UCR Extension Student Resources Students with Disabilities by phone at (951) 827-4105 or email at email@example.com.

-To be eligible for disability related accommodations and services through the SDRC, students need to:
+To be eligible for disability-related accommodations and services through the SDRC, students need to complete the following steps:

-- Meet with a Disability Specialist and be approved for accommodations, and
+- Meet with a disability specialist and be approved for accommodations.